syseleven/terraform-provider-sys11iam/README.md

 Run `make unit-test` to run the unit tests including the `keycloak` and `glue-api` client.

-## Testing (e2e)

-Clone the repository https://gitlab.syseleven.de/ncs/glue-e2e-testing for a full offline testing environment.

-Run `docker compose up glue-api wiremock` in the cloned repository.

-See the `main.tf` in this repository for example values pointing to both the `keycloak` container and the `glue-api` container.

-Run `TF_LOG=DEBUG terraform apply -auto-approve` to apply the contents of the `main.tf` in this repositories directory against the docker container composition.

 ## Demo

 See the plugin in action: